Skip to content

 }

-Full Release Workflow
+11. Full Release Workflow

-A typical release script combining all steps:
+A complete release script that combines all steps:

 # 1. Validate